ui3TD/IM-HarmonyIntegration/README.md

 The in-game mod manager has been patched to search for "patch.dll" in each mod's folder and load it through Harmony.
 Toggling mods in-game will enable/disable the Harmony patches as expected.

 Mod devs must make sure that "patch.dll" is a C# library built on .NET 4.6 that includes Harmony compatible patches.
+Do not initiate the Harmony instance in your mod (i.e. do not include an Awake() method blank).
+IM-HarmonyIntegration will do it for you.

 ## INSTALL INSTRUCTIONS:
 1. Download HarmonyIntegration.Idol.Manager.zip **[HERE](https://github.com/ui3TD/IM-HarmonyIntegration/releases)**